cooscoos/Hoive/README.md

 ### Beetle

 broadly seems to be working now:
-* allow beetle descending
+* beetle prevent others' movement below
+* beetle gets treated as the opposing neighbour (so the neighbour check should get the highest layer)
 * small gap rule for beetle - manually check neighbours and intended move direction
-* allow beetle super ascension (keep checking up) and super descending (keep checking down)
 * draw needs a renderer for layers, it doesn't consider them - could have a renderer for vert layers, and have brackets or b1 > q1 (only show one down)
 * tidy up
 * benchmark the small gap beetle rule - more or less efficient?
 If more, apply to other animals that move 1 space per turn (bee, pillbug)